Integralist/integralist.co.uk/content/posts/post-mortem-template.md

 e.g.

-- We did X to fix the problem.
+- We did X to resolve the problem.
-- We also did Y to fix the problem.
+- We also did Y to resolve the problem.

 ### Impact